ilakskill/GTP-Outlook/README.md

 # Outlook GPT Email helper Add-in

-This is an add-in for Microsoft Outlook that allows users to rephrase a selected text using the OpenAI language model.
+This is an add-in for Microsoft Outlook that allows users to use the OpenAI language model to do all of the heavy lifting during the work day.

 ## How to install